MidnightSkyUniverse/dynamic_risk_assessment_system/README.md

 Project Link: https://github.com/MidnightSkyUniverse/dynamic_risk_assessment_system
 API: https://risk-assess-sys.herokuapp.com/

 ## For Udacity Team
 * As advised I save the data to a database.
 Since I wanted to run the project on Heroku, I decided on postgreSQL database which is free on Heroku.

+* I created a script to generate some random data so I can rerun the project

+* API can be tested two ways
+	* https://risk-assess-sys.herokuapp.com/ shows images stored during `fullprocess.py` execusion
+	* https://risk-assess-sys.herokuapp.com/apireturns saves in `models/apireturns.txt` with
+what was requested as part of the project.
+The list of outdated packes is emtpy assuming the list of packages is short